An IRA (Individual Retirement Arrangement) is a retirement account that offers tax benefits.

 SIMPLE IRAs (Savings Incentive Match Plan for Employees of Small Employers) are used by small employers and companies.
 If the small business you work for uses SIMPLE IRAs you can still contribute to your own Traditional IRA or Roth IRA.

-SEP IRAs (Simplified Employee Pension) allow employers to contribute money to their employees retirement via a Traditional IRA!
+SEP IRAs (Simplified Employee Pension) allow employers to contribute money to their employees’ retirement via a Traditional IRA!
 Employer SEP IRA contributions do not count towards your own Traditional or Roth IRA yearly contribution limit.
-Few companies do this, but it’s good to be aware of.
+Few companies do this, but it’s good to be aware of it.

 When you’re first getting started, you simply do not have that much money.
 By minimizing the amount of money you pay the brokerage firm (in fees), the more you are investing in the account.
 There are many such companies out there, which we will cover below.

 There are many options including Charles Schwab, E-Trade, Fidelity, and Scottrade.
-However, Vanguard is our favorite because of their low cost index funds.
-In case you are wondering, this post wasn’t sponsored by anyone, and we are not making money by recommending Vanguard.
+However, Vanguard and Fidelity are our favorites because of their low-cost index funds.
+In case you are wondering, this post wasn’t sponsored by anyone, and we are not making money by recommending Vanguard or Fidelity.
 We just think they have a great product!

-We love these funds, because they are diversified portfolios that change over time based on your target retirement year, making it easy to manage because they handle all of your asset allocation for you!
+We love these funds because they are diversified portfolios that change over time, based on your target retirement year, making it easy to manage because they handle all of your asset allocations for you!
 The further you are from your retirement the more risk you should take to maximize your retirement account.

-If you’re ready to get started, head over to Vanguard: www.vanguard.com.
-Reminder: Vanguard did NOT elicit this recommendation and we do not profit if you choose to invest with Vanguard.
+If you’re ready to get started, head over to Vanguard: www.vanguard.com or Fidelity: www.fidelity.com.
+Reminder: Vanguard and Fidelity did NOT elicit this recommendation and we do not profit if you choose to invest with them.
 Not a single buck.
-We just want you to help yourself!